Identifying users

 userVars can specify fields other than displayName and email.
 In fact, you can capture any custom fields you like so long as you follow the naming rules.

-The userVars argument to the identify API is the same format expected by the user properties API.
-It's more convenient to combine the two with identify API instead of calling the identify API immediately followed by user properties API.
+The userVars argument to the Identify Users API is the same format expected by the user properties API.
+It's more convenient to combine the two with the Identify Users API instead of calling the Identify Users API immediately followed by user properties API.
 The two formulations are equivalent, though.

 Special Considerations

-We have found that there are a handful of uids that can be easily misused.
+We have found that there are a handful of uid's that can be easily misused.
 Usually this manifests itself in someone trying to apply a uid when they do not actually know who a particular user is.
-As a result, Fullstory will ignore some special values as invalid, including: 0, 1, -1, "nan", "n/a", "undefined", "null", and "nil", along with any uids starting with a double underscore ("__").
-You should not use these values as uids for specific users since we'll automatically ignore them.
+As a result, Fullstory will ignore some special values as invalid, including: 0, 1, -1, "nan", "n/a", "undefined", "null", and "nil", along with any uid starting with a double underscore ("__").
+You should not use these values as a uid for specific users since we'll automatically ignore them.
 Instead, try to find a different scheme or reserve those identifiers from being applied.

 Once a user has been identified with a uid, you cannot change that association.
 For example, it's not okay for user 5673 to also be user 9816.
 It's perfectly fine for the user with uid 5673 to have email: 'bob@bobsworld.org' as part of their userVars, because it's their email but not their unique uid.